er4z0r/fwknob-proxy/README.md

 # fwknob-proxy for convenient usage of portknocking on the client

 This project is still in its very early stages (i.e. "works for me") .
+It is a stripped down bastard of Moxie Marlinspike's great [knockknock project](https://github.com/moxie0/knockknock).
+So 99% of the code was written by him.
+I simply took his code and ripped out only the proxy part.

+## What does it do?

 fwknob-proxy is a SOCKS-proxy written in python that allows you to 'knockify' applications on the client so you need not always manually send a knock-request before connecting.
 This can be very hand for applications such as e-mail clients, IRC-clients or even SSH.
 Basically anything that supports a SOCKS proxy.
 Even applications that do not directly support SOCKS can still be 'knockified' using a wrapper such as [proxychains-ng](https://github.com/rofl0r/proxychains-ng).

-It is a stripped down bastard of Moxie Marlinspike's great [knockknock project](https://github.com/moxie0/knockknock).
-So 99% of the code was written by him.
-I simply took his code and ripped out only the proxy part.

-## How to use it
+## How do you use it?
 * make sure you have the fwknop client installed and configured your ~/.fwknoprc
 * Check KnockingEndpointConnection.py if the path to fwknop suits your environment